 As the peoples’ panacea since 1823, the Herboristeria del Rei, on Carrer Vidre (just off the square) is said to be one of the oldest shops in Barcelona.
-What remains of the original Elizabethan style decoration was created by Soler Rovirosa, one of the great theatre scenographers of the 19th century.
+What remains of the original Elizabethan style decoration was created by Soler Rovirosa.
+On the other hand, it os one of the great theatre scenographers of the 19th century.
 Boasting a wide range of natural remedies, this shop is definitely worth a visit.

 In the square there is a central iron fountain named “Tres Gràcies” (Three Graces), which was designed by Antoni Rovira i Trias and two lanterns that were designed by Antoni Gaudí, look at the top of a helmet lamps highlights a winding dragon with which the architect conveys the heroism of medieval Catalan conquerors.
 Around the square you can see a number of details like the busts of sailors and American explorers and badges.

 Since it opened in1848 to honour King Ferdinand VII, hence the name “Royal Square” it has lost some limelight.
 However, it is still well-known for its many outdoor venues and events central to the plaza.

 The most important annual Catalan celebration is La Merçè.
 And since 1871 La Fiesta de la Virgen Merçè has held parties in Placa Reial each year on 24th of September.
 It is a festival of live music, fireworks and gegants i capgrossos (stilted-people with giant papier-mâché heads that parade the streets).